MECG-E: Mamba-based ECG Enhancer for Baseline Wander Removal: Experiment

 \subsection{Implementation Details}

 The MECG-E was trained using the AdamW optimizer \cite{Loshchilov2019DecoupledWD} with a batch size of 96 and a learning rate of 1e-4 for 40 epochs.
 The weight decay was set to 1e-2, and an ExponentialLR scheduler \cite{li2019exponential} was employed.
 For the STFT, a Hamming window of 64 points and a hop length of 8 points were used.
 The compression exponent \( c \) in Eq. \ref{eq3} was set to 0.3.
 The encoder's dilated DenseNet utilized four convolutional layers with dilation sizes of \{1, 2, 4, 8\}.
 We configured the model with four TF-Bi-Mamba modules, each having a dimension of 32.
 The coefficients \(\gamma_{1}\), \(\gamma_{2}\), and \(\gamma_{3}\) in Eq. \ref{eq9} were given values of 0.5, 1, and 0.5, respectively.
-The implementations of MECG-E will be released upon the publication of this work.
+The implementations of MECG-E are available at the repository\footnote{https://github.com/khhungg/MECG-E}.